g-torr/percolation-grn/Readme.md

 		- non-linear.ipyn compare the final state of the simulated dynamics with macroscopic cavity (from folder macroscopic-cavity)
 	- knockout-cascade: single gene removal
 		- knockout_cascade.py: the output is saved in the folder kncokout-cascade_multiple
-		- knckout-cascade.ipynb: which loads from the folder  kncokout-cascade_multiple
+		- knckout-cascade.ipynb: which loads from the folder  knockout-cascade_multiple